jyn514/jyn514.github.io/content/I-want-a-better-build-executor.md

 ---
 title: I want a better build executor
-date: 2025-11-30
+date: 2025-12-01
 draft: true
 taxonomies:
   tags:
     - build-systems
     - ideas
+  four-posts-about-build-systems:
+    - "4"
 extra:
   draft: true
   toc: 2
+description: I want a way to gradually transition existing builds to be hermetic.
 ---
-This post is part 4/4 of a series about build systems.
+This post is part 4/4 of [a series about build systems](/four-posts-about-build-systems/).
-The first post is [build system tradeoffs](/build-system-tradeoffs/).
-The previous post is [I want a better action graph serialization](/i-want-a-better-action-graph-serialization/).

 ---
 <!-- no persistent server